anno-mods/vscode-anno-modding-tools/README.md

 ![](./doc/guid-utils.gif)

-You can type a name tags that expect GUID.
 You get a list of possible GUID matches to replace to.
+The list is shown automatically in XML tags that expect a GUID, or after typing `GUID="` in ModOps.

+Otherwise, trigger the list manually with `Ctrl` + `Space`.

 Not all GUIDs can be converted automatically due to performance.
 Most notable exclusions are `Test` and `Audio`.